 - Return of the products if the customer is unsatisfied

 A survey done by Investp showed that between the age of 18-36, 56% of eCommerce customers want same-day delivery and 80% of all online shoppers expect same-day shipping.

 To achieve this level of efficiency, eCommerce business owners need to have a bird’s eye view of their entire logistics.

 If the customer is not happy with the product they ordered online, they would want to return it.
-For DTC eCommerce brands, having a plan of action for such situations is crucial for long term success.
+For D2C eCommerce brands, having a plan of action for such situations is crucial for long-term success.

 A customer’s degree of satisfaction is directly impacted by the efficiency of the return process.